 Upon Arrival to queen alia international airport, our representative will help with formulas and procedures, holding sign with your names.
 Transfer to the hotel for O/N.

 Day2: Amman city tour– JERASH – AJLOUN –Amman

-After breakfast, transfer for the City Tour (AMMAN), where you will visit the Citadel, Roman Theater and the Museum, Then transfer for the visit of JARASH, the Pompei of the East.
-Jerash has been covered by sand for centuries, the main reason why it is still so well-preserved.
-You will enter Jerash through the monumental South Gate and find yourself wandering around in a Roman city.
+After breakfast, transfer for the City Tour (AMMAN), where you will visit the Citadel, Roman Theater and the Museum, Then transfer for the visit of JARASH, the Pompeii of the East.
+JERASH has been covered by sand for centuries, the main reason why it is still so well-preserved.
+You will enter JERASH through the monumental South Gate and find yourself wandering around in a Roman city.
 You will walk in the Oval Plaza surrounded by colonnades, visit the Roman theatre and Byzantine churches with mosaic-covered floors.
-Enjoy a stroll along Jerash’ main road the Cardo and pass by the Nymphaeum.
-You may experience the marvellous acoustics of the theatre, the stage of the Jerash music festival which takes place every year.
+Enjoy a stroll along JERASH ‘ main road (the Cardo) and pass by the Nyphium.
+You may experience the marvelous acoustics of the theatre, the stage of the JERASH music festival which takes place every year.
 And see for yourself how the Romans built the earthquake-proof columns of the colonnaded streets, after the visit transfer for the visit of AJLOUN an Islamic military castle was used by the Islamic armies of Saladin to protect the region against the crusaders.
 End of the afternoon transfer, back to Amman hotel and O/N.

 Transfer to the airport for the departure.